 Several years ago RancherMan bought a martin house as a gift for me, knowing how much I loved birds.
 He also knew what a challenge it was for me to get any trees to grow in our backyard.

 We put that martin house on a heavy reinforced triangular telescoping pole.
 Then we attached it securely to a line post on the fence to our yard.
 For years I’ve enjoyed watching nests being built and young being raised.
 And I love the robotic R2-D2 sounds the martins make as they swoop around the yard.

-I’ve tried & tried to plant fruit trees around my garden or in our yard.
-But for some reason they simply will not grow in those locations.
-Recently I decided I wanted to try a pear tree since back in ‘the day’ all homesteads in this area had pear trees, as they were very easy to grow & could produce lots of fruit for the household.
+Recently I decided I wanted to plant a pear tree since back in ‘the day’ all homesteads in this area had pear trees.
+They were very easy to grow & could produce lots of fruit for the household.
 I decided not to plant it in my yard – both for my poor backyard soil issue as well as fallen fruit messes.

 To save our 1880’s barn we hired a contractor come shore up the exterior.
 We originally asked them to remove the the old ragged exterior boards and replace them onto the barn after the repairs were made.